 From table 6, it can be seen that the results of the t test are 0.874 with a coefficient of -0.017 which means that the work environment does not affect the selection of the student career as public accountants.
-This is also reinforced by the results of the F test which is 0,000 which indicates that the influence of the work environment on the selection of student careers as a public accountant is meaningless.
+This is also reinforced by the results of the F^2 test which is 0,000 which indicates that the influence of the work environment on the selection of student careers as a public accountant is meaningless.
 Thus Ha5 is not accepted.
 This shows that the work environment is not the reason for students to choose careers as public accountants.
-They consider that the work environment of public accountants is too demanding for long overtime hours and there is also a high pressure on the public accounting profession, so the work environment does not encourage students to choose careers as public accountants.
+They consider that the work environment of public accountants is too demanding for long overtime hours and there is also a high pressure on the public accountants.